Understanding the political spectrum

 It’s not all black and white…

-Not all principles, laws, political parties or media outlets can be neatly classified as left or right wing, as most will include elements of both.
-Likewise, individual people, even those who describe themselves as being left-wing or right-wing, will often support one or two principles from the other side of the spectrum.
-This is a good thing - by avoiding strict labels when it comes to our political identity and remaining open-minded, we can avoid having an over-simplified outlook and judge political parties and their policies on their own merit.
+Not all principles, laws, political parties, or media outlets can be neatly classified as left or right wing, as most will use elements of both.
+Likewise, individual people, even those who describe themselves as being left-wing or right-wing, will often support one or two principles from the other end of the spectrum.
+This is a good thing - by avoiding strict labels and remaining open-minded, we can avoid having an over-simplified outlook and judge policies on their own merit.